What is SPF flattening (and when to actually use it)

 Flattening isn't to be demonized.
 It has its place when:

-• you're genuinely stuck above ten resolutions and the other levers aren't enough;
+- the count is genuinely stuck above ten resolutions and the other levers aren't enough;

-• your providers have stable IP ranges (some infrastructure rarely changes);
+- the providers have stable IP ranges (some infrastructure rarely changes);

 Under those conditions, it's a legitimate tool for keeping a complex record under the bar.